EventStore/documentation/docs/commercial-tools/cli-tool.md

 es-cli admin s3_restore [options]
 ```

-Restores an KurrentDB database from an S3 bucket.
+Restores a KurrentDB database from an S3 bucket.

 | Option                 | Description                                                                       |
 |------------------------|-----------------------------------------------------------------------------------|